maxobaxo/d-and-d-form/README.md

 * It can allow player to choose a race and class for their character, separately from submitting their name and alignment.
 * It can simulate the rolling of 6 dice (4-sided, 6-sided, 8-sided, 10-sided, 12-sided, and 20-sided) and randomly assign the resulting numbers to the character's attributes (i.e. strength, intelligence, etc.)

+### Here are some notes I sketched out at the beginning of the day...
 * MVP: a single page that involves the following....
   * player rolls for ability scores.
     * player rolls 6 dice (each with varying number of sides).
 Each die determines score for specific ability (Strength, Dexterity, Constitution, Intellect, Wisdom, Charisma).